Learning Outcomes

 This article has covered the following key knowledge points:

-- A good root of title must be at least 15 years old, deal with the whole interest, and not cast doubt on title.
+- A good root must be at least 15 years old, deal with the whole interest, adequately describe the land, and not cast doubt on title; conveyances for value are preferred.

-- Defects in title may be remedied by obtaining missing documents, undertakings, or indemnity insurance.
+- Defects may be managed by obtaining missing documents, undertakings, upgrading class of title, or indemnity insurance (used carefully, without tipping off a beneficiary).

 Key Terms and Concepts